 Skill Cost Use Restrictions Effect Apprentice Lockpick 2 None None You are able to break into some locks.
 Locks are represented by combination padlocks provided by the club.
 You will be provided with some of the combinations use for these padlocks.
 Advanced Lockpick 3 None Prerequisite: Apprentice Lockpick You are able to break into most locks.
 You will be provided with most of the combinations.
 Expert Lockpick 4 None Prerequisite: Advanced Lockpick You are able to break into any lock.
 You will be provided with all of the combinations.
-Set and Remove Traps 1 None None You are able to set and remove traps safely with appropriate role-play.
-While setting or removing a trap you cannot suffer its effects.
+Set and Remove Explosive Traps 1 None None While setting or removing your explosive traps, you do not suffer the effect of the trap if it accidently goes off.
+This skill does not aid when disarming others' traps.
+Hunter 5 10 seconds None You have the knowledge required to successfully hunt and harvest creatures for natural resources.
+By performing at least 10 seconds of appropriate role-play over a slain creature, you must inform them that you are using this skill and specify the resource you are trying to harvest.
+If the creature can be harvested for that resource, they will hand it over.
+This skill is also required to collect red loot cards.
+Herbalism 3 None None You have the knowledge required to successfully tend and harvest herbs and other useful plants.
+This skill is required to collect green loot cards.
 Sewing 1 None None By spending 1 Repair Powder, 1 Cloth and 10 minutes of appropriate role-play, you can repair one piece of padded armour or Masterwork padded armour.
-Meditation 2 None Prerequisite: Mana The amount of Mana which you restore from a clutii well each minutes is increased by 1.
+Meditation 2 None Prerequisite: Mana The amount of Mana which you restore from a clutii well each minute is increased by 1.
 Some clutii wells may also have special effects which only benefit characters with this skill.
 You can take this skill up to 5 times.
 Shapeshifting 1 None Restricted You are able to transform your body and assume an alternative form - the costume for which must be approved by the game team.
 You can now purchase proficiencies at half their CP costs, benefitting from those proficiencies exclusively while in your shapeshifted form.
 You may not purchase Mana or Willpower in this way.
-You can assume your shapeshifted form once per day and can remain shapeshifted until either you take your next meal or sunrise, though you may revert to your original form whenever you like. ldentify 3 None None With appropriate role-play, you can inspect an object and discern whether or not it has any magical properties.
-If the object has an artifact tag, you are able to identify its properties and effects.
+You can assume your shapeshifted form once per day and can remain shapeshifted until either you take your next meal or sunrise, though you may revert to your original form whenever you like.
+Identify 3 None None With appropriate role-play, you can inspect an object and discern whether or not it has any magical properties.
+If the object has an artefact or invention tag, you are able to identify its properties and effects.
 If you inspect a shamanism sigil or runesmithing rune, or any object with a sigil or rune applied to it, you identify the sigil or rune and its effects.
-Literacy 4 None Prerequisite: Read & Write (at least 3 languages) With appropriate role-play, you are able to decipher and read texts written in any language.
-Linguist 4 None Prerequisite: Speak Language (at least 3 languages) With appropriate role-play, you are able to use broken speech to hold basic conversations in any language.